AnezkaH/Labnotebook/Protocols/Calc_Poly_LD.md

-# Calculating Linkage Diseqilibrium between variants
+# Calculating Linkage Diseqilibrium between variants in Polynesian genomes

 This protocol is done in bash.